xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 ### parallelotope(*basis*, *ups = niente*, *downs = niente*, *equave = 2*, *basisSizeHints = niente*, *equaveSizeHint = niente*)
 Span a parallelotope by extending a basis combinatorically. `ups` defaults to all ones while `downs` defaults to all zeros.
 The size hints are used to get the correct period reduction when generating a preimage.

+### POTE(*valsOrCommas*, *primeLimit = niente*)
+Create a naïve pure-equaves tuning by normalizing the Tenney-Euclid optimal temperament based on an array of vals or commas.
+Note: Comma lists will always use the full inferred prime limit, but a higher one or an explicit basis can be given.

 ### pow(*x*, *y*)
 Calculate x to the power of y.